We might be called Thrifty Traveler, but our alter-ego – “Bougie Traveler” – just can't stop thinking about the finest flying there is: First class.

 American Airlines is planning to sunset its Flagship First Class seats in the coming months.
 If your heart is set on flying American First Class before it disappears, you won't find a better deal than this one … for the price of business class!

 Sure, foreign airlines might have fancier first class seats.
-But we found some rare availability flying American First Class to and from London-Heathrow (LHR) – especially from Charlotte (CLT).
+But we found some rare availability flying American First Class to and from London-Heathrow (LHR) for this low rate.
+And you can fly these seats all the way to Sydney, Australia (SYD) for less than 100,000 American AAdvantage miles, too!

 Any first class seat is a treat.
 But the Etihad Apartment is about as over-the-top as it gets.
 It's called an apartment for a reason: Look at this.

 It's one of the most spacious first class suites in the sky.
-Etihad has gotten notoriously stingy with actually letting travelers book these special seats using miles.
+Not shocking: Etihad has gotten notoriously stingy with actually letting travelers book these special seats using miles.

 That's a small price to pay for one of the best ways to fly.